 Seasonal Considerations

-• Spring (April-May): This is an excellent time to visit.
-The weather is generally mild and pleasant, perfect for enjoying the outdoor hiking and birding trails.
-The landscape begins to green, and migratory birds are active.
-The center also starts its "Saturday with a Soldier" living history events in April.
+- Spring (April-May): This is an excellent time to visit as the weather is generally mild and comfortable for exploring the outdoor trails.
+The landscape begins to come alive with new growth, and birding opportunities are plentiful.
+The "Saturday with a Soldier" events also begin in April.

-• Winter (November-March): The center has reduced hours during the colder months (October 1-April 30: Mon-Sat, 10am-4pm; Sun, noon-4pm).
-It is completely closed on Mondays and Tuesdays from December through February.
-While the outdoor trails might be less inviting, the indoor exhibits still offer a warm and educational experience.
+- Winter (December-March): The center operates on reduced hours during the winter months and is closed on Mondays and Tuesdays from December through February.
+While the outdoor trails might be less accessible due to snow or ice, the indoor exhibits still provide a warm and insightful experience.
+Major holidays like Thanksgiving, Christmas, and New Year's Day also see closures.

 Hours and Closures (2026)